yatesco/seafile-docs/develop/web_api_v2.1.md

 }
 ```

-After get upload link, you can upload file to the shared dir, for more info, please see <a id="upload-file-1">Upload File</a>.
+After get upload link, you can upload file to the shared dir, for more info, please see [Upload File](#upload-file-1).

 **Errors**